Wednesday, 27 January 2010

 The editing techniques used in the opening demonstrate and connote different emotion on the viewing audience.
 There are repeated clean cuts between two main characters walking through the airport.
 It allows the audience a clear distinction between the two.
 The pace of the cuts, which is dynamic, suggests an urgency within the scene; whatever the two men are doing they need to do it, creating suspense among a viewing audience.
 The more confidently portrayed character, played by Tom Cruise, is seen in a slower motion walking, whereas the less confident character is seen at a quicker speed.
 The more relaxed pace of Cruise's character again, suggests his confidence and dominant role.
 The faster pace of the other character shows insecurity.

+The sound used within the opening also plays a key role in the opening sequence as well as camerawork and editing.
+The foots steps of the walking men are emphasised, over powering the sounds of the everyday commotion of an airport.
+This instantly directs all attention to the key characters and the audience begin to feel the building tension and growing suspense.
 As well as sound, Mise en scene is important.
 The costume worn by each character clearly illustrates a clear distinction between the key role.
 From the outfit of the character played by Cruise, a grey, expensive looking suit.
 One of which makes him stand out and above the rest of those in less smart looking usual black suits, like the one worn by the other character.
 The audience are inclined to feel the power and status of the grey suited character.

 No comments: